LADYBUGS - Miss Long

 We will be developing our speaking and listening this term and have already begun our Unlocking Letters and Sounds Phonics sessions!
 First, we will recap Phase 1 and then when the children are in school full time, we will move onto learning Phase 2 sounds.
 This term we will look at:

-Week 1 – Not at school
+Week 1 – n/a

 Week 2 (Part time) – Phase 1 Aspects 1-7